 - How can your software help me comply with GAAP, tax laws and financial regulations?

 - How is my data backed up?
-Can access be restored immediately during an outage?
+Can access be restored immediately after an outage?

 - What security measures do you have in place to keep both my business's and my customers' data secure?